Wondering what to pack for our trips to Tanzania?

 In this article you will find an intro to the weather in Tanzania and a handy list of suggestions for things to bring.

-Generally speaking, both November and May are transition and shoulder season months.
-That means there are fewer tourists and prices are much lower than during the peak season.
-With the season comes a change in weather, from the dry months to the rainy season.
-November and May are transition months which usually see quick, short and passing storms which are a sight to behold against the African savannah.
+Generally speaking, both November and May are transition and shoulder season months and that means there are fewer tourists and prices are much lower than during the peak season.
+With the season comes a change in weather, from the dry months to the rainy season, so we see quick, short and passing storms which are a sight to behold against the African savannah.

 This makes for dramatic photographs (imagine the thunder and clouds against the dry trees) and for opportunities to see wildlife welcoming the rain after the dry months (in November).

 September is in the middle of the winter season and the weather is much drier, cooler at nights but hot during the day, and can be quite dusty as rain is scarce and has not been experienced in a few months.

 November is the beginning of the low season and a great month to take advantage of more affordable prices because of the higher chance of rain.
 This is why our Luxury Tanzania safari + Zanzibar trip is scheduled for the first week of November every year.